tomahawk9628/dino_AI_game/README.md

 You can also play it yourself by making the dino jump with the space bar.

 ## Agent ##
-The agent file would contain the following modules
+-The agent file would contain the following modules
     -game
     -model
     Training: